The limited company is the most common legal structure for capital companies. It corresponds to companies that have significant capital requirements.

 The shareholders’ general meeting, the SA’s supreme power, appoints, among others, the members of the board of directors, adopts the by-laws and approves the annual report (Art.
 698 CO).

-Members of the board of directors have some non-transferable powers, notably, powers to carry out senior management of the company, to fix the organization, to appoint and exercise supervision of persons responsible for management, to draw up the management report, etc. (Art.
-716a CO).
+Members of the Board of Directors have several non-transferable powers, notably, powers to carry out senior management of the company, to fix the organization, to appoint and exercise supervision of persons responsible for management, to draw up the management report, etc. (OR 716a).

 The SA’s third organ is the auditor, an independent body.
 Every year, the auditor checks the accuracy of the accounts and draws up a report on this, for the general meeting.